BlitzkriegSoftware/PcfConfigSvr/README.md

 When running this Web API 2 demo, browse to your URL plus `/swagger` to be able to play with the API.

+I use Visual Studio 2017 to edit .NET projects

 ### NodeJS ###